polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/parachains/runtime-upgrade.md

   - migration
 ---

-<Objectives
-  data={[
-    {
-      title: 'Goal',
-      description: 'Ensure that parachain runtime upgrades succeed.', },
-    {
-      title: 'Use Cases',
-      description: `
+The goal of this guide is to help parachain developers ensure that runtime upgrades succeed.

+ This guide illustrates:

-  - Modifying parachain runtimes (add/remove pallets)
+  - How to modify parachain runtimes (add/remove pallets)
-  - Parachain storage migrations
+  - How to do a parachain storage migration
-      `,
-    },
-    {
-      title: 'Overview',
-      description: `

 Runtime upgrades on a parachain have _much_ stricter requirements and a slightly different flow required as they you _must_ coordinate with the relay chain to facilitate this.
 Because of this, and the very confined nature of state transition coordination both **quickly and succinctly** enough for the block inclusion in the relay chain.
-      `,
-    },
-  ]}
-/>

 ## Before you continue